Ten Interesting Facts About Teeth

 10) A substance called cementum is what secures the root of the tooth to the gum.
 The tooth is connected to the jawbone by periodontal fibres.

-Posted by Wickersley Dental Practice on 17th May 2013, under Did You Know
+Posted by popcreative on 17th May 2013, under Did You Know